omarbenites/meta-programming-in-r/chapters/03_environment_inside_function_call.md

 f(y = 5 * x)
 ```

-In this example, we we also see that we can call `substitute` with an expression instead of a single variable, we see that `x` gets replaced with the argument given to `x`, whether default or actual, and `y` gets replaced with `x` as the default parameter -- not the values we provide for `x` in the function call, and with the actual argument when we provide it.
+In this example, we also see that we can call `substitute` with an expression instead of a single variable, we see that `x` gets replaced with the argument given to `x`, whether default or actual, and `y` gets replaced with `x` as the default parameter---not the values we provide for `x` in the function call, and with the actual argument when we provide it.

 If we try to evaluate the expression we get back from the call to `f` we will not be evaluating it in the evaluation environment of `f`.
 That environment is not preserved in the substitution.